-HMRC also have landlords in their sights for MTD!
-Due to this and the complexity of recent changes to interest relief, stamp duty and other allowances, we will issuing a separate property guide in the summer of 2017, as well as running property themed workshops throughout 2017 and beyond.
+HMRC also have landlords in their sights for MTD and they are scheduled to join the MTD system in 2020.
+Due to this and the complexity of recent changes to interest relief, stamp duty and other allowances, we will be issuing a separate property guide in the summer, as well as running property themed workshops throughout 2018.